Yiyuan (Eric) ZHANG, PhD Candidate at National University of Singapore

 Paper in Spotlight, Featured by Tech Xplore

-Co-first author & Corresponding author, RoboSoft
+Corresponding author & Co-first author, RoboSoft

 Octopus-Swimming-Like Robot with Soft Asymmetric Arms